rosiecakes/django-docker-dojo/README.md

 - We use [Celery][] to handle long-running (or scheduled) jobs.
 - We use [Redis][] as the message queue for the Celery schedule.

-### Other notes
+__Other notes__
 - [Python][] dependencies are managed through [pipenv][], using `Pipfile` for requirements, and `Pipfile.lock` to lock dependencies.
 - Tests are run using [tox][], [pytest][], and some other tools - including [safety][], [bandit][], [isort][] and [prospector][].
-(You may want to remove this test suite and replace it with your own test suite of choice if you have your own preference.)
+(You may want to remove this test suite and replace it with your own suite of choice if you have your own preference.)

 ## Some hopefully helpful, pre-configured stuff